iamgmujtaba/dash-server/README.md

 <img src="https://github.com/iamgmujtaba/dash-server/blob/master/figures/hrs_page.jpg" width="550" height="200">

 ## Step 4: Adding the DASH MIME Type
 DASH requires statements to learn how to analyze video and audio files.
 DASH manifest file ends in **.mpd**.
 Windows IIS does not know about this extension.
 So, for IIS to correctly send the file to the player, you need to add this extension to IIS.
+In contrast to MPEG-TS, there are different ways to prepare media for MPEG-DASH transmission. **.m4s** files are one option—in fact, MPEG-TS is another one [ref](https://superuser.com/questions/1349502/what-is-the-format-of-the-mpeg-dash-m4s-generally-segment).
 Under connections click your server and double Click MIME Types
-1. Type **.mpd** for File name extension; type **application/dash+xml** for MIME-type
+1. Type **.mpd** for File name extension; type **application/dash+xml** for MIME-type.
 2. Press okay.
+3. Type **.m4s** for File name extension; type **video/mp4** for MIME-type.
+4. Press okay.

 <img src="https://github.com/iamgmujtaba/dash-server/blob/master/figures/mime_dash.jpg" width="550" height="200">